-This section requires a duplex to go through a conditional use process if proposed in a single-family zone.
-Staff is recommending to permit duplexes in single family zoned properties and require design review instead of a conditional use.
+A duplex requires a conditional use permit if proposed in a single-family zone.
+Staff is recommending to permit duplexes in single family zoned properties and require design review instead of a conditional use permit.
 Design review will ensure the duplex fits in with the single family neighborhood character.

 There is a low percentage of multi-family zoned properties compared to single family zoned properties in Camas.
 Currently, single family is out-right permitted in multi-family zones.
-The intent of multi-family zones are for multiple units, therefore a single family use in a multi-family zone should be a conditional use.
+The intent of multi-family zones are for multiple units, therefore a single family use in a multi-family zone should require a conditional use permit.